-Lastly, the Bedstory mattress comes with a removable climate regulation top cover that regulates heat through its special fibres which let in cool air and release hot air to keep your body cool.
-At the same time, the cover is treated to prevent sleep allergens that cause snoring like dust mites.
+Lastly, the Bedstory mattress comes with a removable climate regulation top cover that regulates heat through its special fibres, letting in cool air and releasing hot air to keep your body cool.
+At the same time, the cover is treated to prevent sleep allergens that cause snoring, like dust mites.

 Reasons Why Most People Get Back Problems

-To manage your back pain, it’s important to first understand the reason why it started.
+To manage your back pain, it’s essential to understand why it started.
 Here are some of the common causes of back pain.

 Stress and Anxiety

 Studies show that stress and anxiety are leading causes of back issues.
-When you’re stressed out, you tend to toss and turn a lot through the night.
-The more it happens, the higher the chances of straining and muscle pulling (that’s if your mattress isn’t supportive).
+When stressed out, you tend to toss and turn a lot through the night.
+The more it happens, the higher the chances of straining and muscle pulling (if your mattress isn’t supportive).

-To make matters worse, while you’re tossing and turning you might end up falling asleep in an uncomfortable position; this could cause spinal misalignment that will affect your overall posture and cause inflammation of the lower back.
+To make matters worse, while you’re tossing and turning, you might fall asleep in an uncomfortable position; this could cause spinal misalignment that will affect your overall posture and cause inflammation of the lower back.

 Lower Back Strain and Pull Back Muscle